RetroAchievements/docs/docs/developer-docs/devquests.md

    - Minigames that track high scores or time are good candidates
    - And so on.
 Reach out if you have any questions about a specific game
 3. You can do your own sets for half-credit as long as they were published prior to this DevQuest (2022-03-02).
-4. You must leave comments on set page for what you added for log purposes
+4. You must leave comments on set page for what you added for log purposes.
+5. Typically covers sets without any leaderboards, but if a set has only a couple leaderboards and is clearly missing some that should be there, it is also eligible.

 ### 015 [Console Conqueror](https://retroachievements.org/game/809)